 Phew… So all this time I was worried for nothing…?!

-To celebrate the milestone of the first lost tooth, we went to the book store and bought books that Mia had picked out.
+It was a one-time thing, and it was special.
+We went to the book store and bought a few books that my daughter had picked out.
+Coincidentally, one involved the Tooth Fairy.
 She also got her special bubble gum at the health food store next door (the irony).
+It was a great day.

 So I leaned over and whispered motherly wisdom into her ear, completely bursting the magical glittery bubble and telling her who really collects the teeth and leaves the gifts and money.